 Students at Coal Clough Academy are well prepared for their next stages in education or training.
 They leave Coal Clough Academy with a new focus and re-engaged vigour to succeed despite a mixed educational experience prior to attending our school.
 Teachers systematically build students’ independent learning skills by developing their resilience when faced with difficulties.
 Students are encouraged to be inquisitive and are prepared to question things they do not understand or might disagree with in a professional, polite manner through the Oracy work we do across school.
 They can use modern technology well to support their own learning and develop independence.
 Students show respect for others and are confident and ambitious.
 Students are well informed about the opportunities that exist for them beyond school and how to achieve their ambitions through well-structured CEIAG and enrichment opportunities, such as work experience and college visits.
 All students go on to further their learning on courses or in training that match their aspirations.

-The curriculum at Coal Clough Academy is underpinned by a range of assessment approaches, which allows teachers to support students to embed and use knowledge fluently, check understanding regularly and inform teaching.
+The curriculum at Coal Clough Academy is underpinned by a range of assessment approaches, which allows teachers to support students to embed and use knowledge fluently, check understanding regularly and use adaptive teaching accordingly to support all students.
 Our students develop knowledge and skills across the curriculum and, as a result, achieve well.

 This is evidenced in our internal assessments and GCSE outcomes where students have consistently improved year on year in recent times.